 Easy steps : How to plant, grow and care for Adenium obesum.

-1. Submerge the seed for 1 to 4 hours in lukewarm, room temperature water.
-You can use warmer water too, it’s just important that you don’t use boiling hot water.
+1. Submerge the seed for 1 to 2 hours in lukewarm, room temperature water.
 This will make the germination process faster for a day or two.
 Don’t worry if the seed doesn’t sink.
-Adenium seed usually floats even after sinking it in water, as opposed to many other seeds.
+Adenium seeds usually floats even after sinking in water, as opposed to many other seeds.

 2. You can use any kind of substrate, as long as the drainage is good.
 Coconut turf is ideal, just as is cactus soil that you can buy.
 Standard garden soil can do well at the beginning, but later on and during winter, it may become problematic due to poor drainage.

-3. Plastic cups can serve you well as flowerpots during the first few months, and there’s no need for bigger pots.
+3. Plastic cups can serve you well as flowerpots during the first few months, and there’s no need for bigger pots but you can use them, of course.
 The only important thing is to cut out holes at the bottom.
-The depth of 1.5-2 inches (4-5 cm) is more than enough for the first few months of growth.
+The depth of around 2 inches (5 cm) is more than enough for the first few months of growth.

-8. Your flowerpot has to be on a well-lit place, but UNDER NO CIRCUMSTANCES exposed to direct sunlight, because the seed will overheat in hot soil, and after germination, it will burn out.
-Ideal temperature is up to 77 to 95°F (25 to 35°C).
-It’s not a problem if that temperature drops to 62-64°F (17-18 °C) over night, but it’s desirable that it’s over 77°F (25°C) during the day.
-The seed will germinate even in a room of 70-71°F (21-22 °C) but that will extend the germination time, and probably decrease germination success rate.
+7. Your flowerpot has to be on a well-lit place, but UNDER NO CIRCUMSTANCES exposed to direct sunlight, because the seed will overheat in hot soil, and after germination, it will burn out.
+Ideal temperature is to 80 to 95°F (27 to 35°C).
+It’s not a problem if that temperature drops to 62-64°F (17-18 °C) over night, but it’s desirable that it’s around 85°F (30°C) during the day.
+The seeds will germinate even in a room of 70-71°F (21-22 °C) but that will extend the germination time, and probably decrease germination success rate.

-10. When the seed germinates, you can leave the nylon cover for a couple more days.
-Feel free to take it off later on, and don’t cover the seed afterwards.
+9. When the seeds germinates, you can leave the nylon cover for a couple more days.
+Feel free to take it off later on, and don’t cover the seeds afterwards.

 Light and warmth:

 The most important requirement for fast growth in young plants in an ample amount of light and warmth.
+In early stages, up to 1 year, at least 12 hours a day of strong light is advisable and possibly even 16.
 If you sow during winter, when the days are shorter, try to put the plant close to a powerful light bulb or next to a window.
 That should be the window which gets the most light during the day.
 If the plant doesn’t get enough light, it will grow in height, not width.
 Approximately after 2-3 months, let the plant gradually get accustomed to direct sunlight, but don’t let it spend the day under direct sunlight during the early phase.
-Try to leave it at a spot where they will get 1-2 hours of light during first 5-6 months.
+Try to leave it at a spot where they will get 1-2 hours of direct sunlight during first 3-4 months.
 After that, you can leave the plant under the sunlight for longer periods of time, and after the first year it can be under sunlight all the time (provided that it was accustomed to it beforehand).

-Warmth is extremely important and the ideal temperature is 77 to 95°F (25 to 35°C).
+Warmth is extremely important and the ideal temperature is 77 to 95°F (25 to 35°C), but preferable over 85F (30C).
 When the daily temperature exceeds 95°F (35°C) it’s desirable to move the plant away from direct sunlight, because it can cause burns.
 When it comes to low temperatures, Adenium can tolerate as low as 50°F (10°C), so if the temperature during night starts falling below that, it’s time to move the plant into the house.
 Older plants are somewhat more resistant and they will survive a couple of nights below 50°F (10°C).
 However, it’s for the best to take them inside.

 Although it is thought to be a desert plant, Adenium likes to get plenty of water.
 The hotter and sunnier the weather, the more water it needs.
 The most important thing is the drainage of soil.
 If the drainage is good, and the excess of water flows out fast, you can even water it daily.
 On the other hand, it’s a safe bet to water it every 2-3 days during summer.
 You should simply wait for the substrate to dry, then water it, be it once a day or once a week.
 If the soil has poor drainage, and the root is constantly in the water, it will rot, and that will be the end of it.
 When it comes to young plants up to a couple of months of age, they cope with the excess of water much better, so do not allow the substrate to dry completely.